daniel-sm-yu/Hilo/README.md

 # Hilo
 Two dice are rolled over and over again.
-You must guess whether the next roll will be higher or lower than the current roll.
+Your job is to guess whether the next roll will be higher or lower than the current roll.
 Each correct guess is worth 1 point, displayed at the upper right corner of the screen.
 Each incorrect guess is worth -2 points.
 <pre>